-Computational physicist at Caltech in numerical relativity, computational astrophysics, and high-performance computing.
+Computational physicist at the University of Zurich in numerical relativity, computational astrophysics, and high-performance computing.
 Developing the next generation of massively parallel simulations of black holes.
 Also passionate about software development, design, data visualisation and teaching.
+I changed my last name from Fischer to Vu in 2022.

 Recent publications